Lisa Fowler: Guest stints (2003–2017)

 In April 2010, it was reported that Lisa would return for a single episode later in the year in a bid to retrieve Louise from Phil, who gained custody of her earlier in the year.
 Benjamin said of her return: "I'm really looking forward to returning to EastEnders for this episode.
 It will be great to see some familiar faces and work alongside old friends again."
-Executive producer Bryan Kirkwood commented "Lucy's character Lisa was responsible for one of the biggest cliffhanger episodes in EastEnders, so it's a real treat to have her back on screen," while a spokesperson for the show added "Lisa Fowler was a major part of Phil's life – she knows him as well as anyone, so she won't be happy about him looking after his daughter.
+Executive producer Bryan Kirkwood commented, "Lucy's character Lisa was responsible for one of the biggest cliffhanger episodes in EastEnders, so it's a real treat to have her back on screen," while a spokesperson for the show added, "Lisa Fowler was a major part of Phil's life – she knows him as well as anyone, so she won't be happy about him looking after his daughter.
 With their history, you know that this storyline is going to be an explosive episode in the Mitchells' history."
 The episode was broadcast on 5 August 2010.

 Discussing her brief return, Benjamin said, "What I liked about doing this storyline was that it did explain where Lisa had been.
 When I was watching it, I was thinking 'Where's her mother?
 Where is Lisa?
 It's just ridiculous'.
 But it does make sense.
 She is mentally unstable and she does have times like that and the little girl is old enough to make her own decisions and say, 'I want to live with my dad now'.
 So she had to let her go.
 I liked that I was able to come back and defend myself because Lisa was kind of being slaughtered in the Square for being a rubbish mum!"

-It was reported on 20 July 2017 that Benjamin had reprised the role for a "surprise" appearance and is expected to be onscreen until August.
+It was reported on 20 July 2017 that Benjamin had reprised the role for a "surprise" appearance; she was expected to be on screen until August.
 Lisa returns to care for Louise after she is seriously injured, arriving at the hospital in the closing moments of the episode.
-McFadden will also return to the serial in the episodes following Lisa's return and a show insider commented, "When that hospital door starts to open, [the audience will] be on tenterhooks to see who has rushed to help Louise.
+Steve McFadden (Phil) also returned to the serial in the episodes following Lisa's return, and a show insider commented, "When that hospital door starts to open, [the audience will] be on tenterhooks to see who has rushed to help Louise.
 When it turns out to be Lisa, rather than Phil, there will be gasps of shock.
-It’s such a brilliant surprise."
-The show released no official confirmation on the reports, although Lisa returned in the episode broadcast in the United Kingdom on 21 July 2017.
-It was subsequently confirmed that Lisa would be returning for a "brief stint" and would share scenes with Phil following his return.
+It's such a brilliant surprise."
+The show made no official confirmation of the reports, although Lisa returned in the episode broadcast in the United Kingdom on 21 July 2017.

+It was subsequently confirmed that Lisa would be returning for a "brief stint", and would share scenes with Phil, following his return.
 On her return, Benjamin commented, "It was great to be back at EastEnders as it has been such a long time since I had been there.
 I loved being back in Elstree for the few weeks I was there, seeing old friends again and working with really talented people.
 I loved every minute of it."